 Alternative House News

-Here is a picture of our new Transitional Living Program house in Alexandria!
-This program helps support homeless youth ages 18- 22 year old.
-We provide housing and life skills training so that they may become self-sufficient adults.
+We are proud to open a new Transitional Living Program house in Alexandria.
+This program helps support homeless youth ages 18- 22 years old.
+We provide housing and life skills training designed for young people to become self-sufficient adults.

-Congratulations to the Alternative House Culmore Teen Center soccer team, which played in a Northern Virginia soccer tournament sponsored by the local police departments in early May.
+Congratulations to the Alternative House Culmore Teen Center soccer team!
+The team played in a Northern Virginia soccer tournament sponsored by the local police departments in early May.
 By winning the tournament they were not only awarded a beautiful trophy but also 32 tickets to the National USA Team vs. Brazil friendly soccer match played at the sold-out RFK Stadium.
 The participants were Yoni Sorto, Byron Hernandez, Emmanuel Alvarado, Martin Barahona, Kevin Buruca, Mohamed Raza, Kenis Alvarez and Alejandro Diaz.

 What a great week we had last week.
 Monday started with the graduation celebration for the young people at the Annandale Safe Youth Project.
 Wednesday found us celebrating with the youth in Culmore.
 We had a joint program with the 4th, 5th and 6th graders from the Safe Youth Project and the teens at the Culmore Teen Center.
 The Teen Center was packed!
 Everyone had a great time receiving certificates of recognition for their outstanding achievements presented by our Board Member Julie Pangalinen.
 Alternative House Board Member Rick Holzheimer also joined us as did two members of the Bailey's Crossroads Rotary Club, William Cook and Karey Starnes.